 Iraqi officials: 1 protester killed amid ongoing clashes

-Security and hospital officials say the protester died when he was struck with a rubber bullet fired by security forces on Rasheed Street near the strategic Ahrar Bridge.
+Security and hospital officials said the protester died when he was struck with a rubber bullet fired by security forces on Rasheed Street near the strategic Ahrar Bridge.

-Protesters are occupying part of three key bridges — Jumhuriya, Ahrar and Sinak — in a standoff with security forces.
-At least 17 protesters have died in renewed clashes, which kicked off last Thursday.

 The officials spoke on condition of anonymity in line with regulations.